 Why and where data encryption is being vividly used?

 The internet is full of references about FBI investigations being hampered by encrypted data, which invariably signifies what it can do to safeguard one’s company information.
 With the rising number of cyber crimes and the alarming statistics around online fraud, malware infections, internet attacks, and data theft, data encryption is immensely effective in securing corporate data that is stored, is in-transit or is being processed electronically.

-Companies worldwide are contemplating ways to secure and protect their data stored in devices, networks, servers, and databases.
+Companies all around the world are contemplating varied ways to secure and protect their data stored in devices, networks, servers, and databases.
 With more and more employees getting their own devices at work with the surging popularity of BYOD as a culture, there’s always a chance that sensitive business data might get compromised, knowingly or unknowingly.
 On top of that, organizations can hardly keep a constant tab on employees’ usage patterns of devices, web apps, and removable media, and the open access to cloud computing just add to the list of concerns.
-Hence, data, whether in transit or at rest, should always be encrypted.
+Hence, data, whether in transit or at rest, should always be in an encrypted form.

-Data encryption is gaining popularity for being one of the most practical and easiest ways of data protection.
-It is most commonly used in industrial sectors like eCommerce, financial services, government, healthcare, energy & utilities, and emergency services.
-It is crucial to encrypt documents and messages, including sensitive business-facing information and high-level technical data, which, if compromised or misused by hackers or competitors, can incur a heavy loss to the company and the customers.
+Data encryption is gaining popularity for being one of the most practical and easiest ways of data protection and is most commonly used in industrial sectors like eCommerce, financial services, government, healthcare, energy & utilities, and emergency services.
+It is crucial to encrypt documents and messages including sensitive business-facing information and high-level technical data, which if compromised or misused by hackers or competitors can incur a heavy loss to not just the company but also to the customers.